Categorification of Donaldson-Thomas invariants via Perverse Sheaves: Intersection cohomology sheaf

-Let $\ti X$ be the semi-normalization of $X$ and let $S$ be the image of the morphism $\ti X\to Chow(Y)$ to the Chow scheme of curves in $Y$.
+Let $\ti X$ be the semi-normalization of $X$.
+Applying \cite{Koll}, we have the Hilbert-Chow morphism $\ti X\to Chow(Y)$; let $S$ be its image.
 By \cite{Koll}, the morphism $\ti X\to X$ is one-to-one and hence a homeomorphism because $\ti X$ is projective and $X$ is separated.
-The natural morphism $f:\ti X\lra S$ is projective and the intersection cohomology sheaf $IC\ud=IC_{\ti X}(\CC)\ud$ underlies a pure simple MHM.
-In \cite{HST}, S. Hosono, M.-H. Saito and A. Takahashi show that the hard Lefschetz theorem applied to $f$ and $c:S\to pt$ gives us an action of $sl_2\times sl_2$ on the intersection cohomology $IH^*(\ti X)=\bbH^*(\ti X,IC\ud)$ as follows: The relative Lefschetz isomorphism for $f$ gives an action of $sl_2$, called the left action, via the isomorphisms
+The induced morphism $f:\ti X\to S$ is projective and the intersection cohomology sheaf $IC\ud=IC_{\ti X}(\CC)\ud$ underlies a simple polarizable mixed Hodge module.
+In \cite{HST}, Hosono-Saito-Takahashi showed that the hard Lefschetz theorem applied to $f$ and $c:S\to \mathrm{pt}$ gives us an $sl_2\times sl_2$ action on the intersection cohomology $IH^*(\ti X)=\bbH^*(\ti X,IC\ud)$ as follows: The relative Lefschetz isomorphism for $f$ gives an action of $sl_2$, called the left action, via the isomorphisms